 Art on the Underground have commissioned artist Alexandre da Cunha to create a permanent artwork for the Northern Line Extension.
-Da Cunha’s work will be installed at the new Underground station at Battersea Power Station, due to open in autumn 2021.
+Da Cunha’s work is installed at the new Underground station at Battersea Power Station, due to open on 20 September 2021.

 The three words of the title refer to the three faces of the vertical panels, their cyclical rotation and repetition.
-With over 3,500 individual panels, ‘Sunset, Sunrise, Sunset’ will create an ever-changing environment within the station.
+With over 3,500 individual panels, ‘Sunset, Sunrise, Sunset’ creates an ever-changing environment within the station.

 Alexandre da Cunha commented: “Although the core of this piece is colour and its reference to landscape, the work focuses on the idea of movement, cycle and repetition.
 The analogue aspect of the panels function as an antidote to our constant relationship with digital media, a counterpoint to screens acting an extension of our bodies.”